 Garrett is a Licensed Athletic Trainer, Performance Coach, and Certified Active Release Techniques Provider.
 He enjoys combining his specialities to achieve his clients goals, while making them move better in the process.

-- Complete on the other side.
+- Now, complete the same assessment on the other side

 By: Garrett McLaughlin, MS, ATC, CSCS, ART